We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Record a message and embed it into your favorite site or provide a link to share, for free.
 Send to a friend by entering your email and the email of ...more

 Record a message and embed it into your favorite site or provide a link to share, for free.
 Send to a friend by entering your email and the email of the recipient.
+Share on many social media sites witht he press of a button.
 Recording the message is easy and embedding into a site such as a wiki or blog has never been simpler!
 No login or registration is needed.
 Although, if you choose to send a message via email, you must choose a password to use at the site.
 Vocaroos are stored on their server.
 Created messages can also be downloaded to individual computers.
 Visit their FAQ's for frequent questions and responses.

 In the ClassroomYou need to be able to navigate controls on the website and sound levels on your computer.
 Copy/pasting embed codes is also a necessary skill for insertion in a website.
 Email the sound clip very easily.